MatthewWid/SEZ/README.md

 #The Console

 A new addition to the mod features a console.
 This allows you to change elements of the game by typing certain commands.
+Press the "~" to bring up the console, it will appear in the bottom left.

 Current commands: